Head of Civil Liberties

-Her caseload includes work relating to beaches of civil liberties, police assault, unlawful arrest, breaches of Data Protection laws and human rights.
+Her caseload includes work relating to civil liberties, police assault, unlawful arrest, breaches of Data Protection laws and human rights.

 She has represented clients at inquest, including families of the victims of the 2017 Manchester Arena bombing, in which 22 people lost their lives.
 Vicky has previously specialised in personal injury and has worked for two other law firms before joining Hudgell Solicitors.

 I have always been passionate about helping people who suffer hurt and loss as a result of the actions of others.
 That was always what motivated me in supporting my personal injury clients, and it remains the same with regards to human rights breaches and in cases against police forces and state bodies.

 In many ways I feel our legal expertise and experience is needed much more when individuals find themselves considering legal action against state bodies such as police forces and prisons.

 Our role is to fight for those individuals and ensure police officers and forces are held fully to account for their actions, with complete transparency.